mesosphere-backup/dcos-docker/README.md

 be properly cleaned up and thus prevent docker daemon from starting.
 YMMV though.

-Unless user specifies graphdriver using `DOCKER_GRAPHDRIVER` env variable, the script tries to use the same one as the host uses.
+Unless user specifies the storage driver using `DOCKER_STORAGEDRIVER` env variable, the script tries to use the same one that the host uses.
 It detects it using `docker info` command.
-The resulting graphdriver must be among supported ones, or the script will terminate.
+The resulting storage driver must be among supported ones, or the script will terminate.

 To check the current storage driver, use `docker info --format "{{json .Driver}}"`.

 On Docker for Mac, the default driver is `overlay2`, which is not supported.
-Therefore, it is necessary to either set `DOCKER_GRAPHDRIVER` or to change the host storage driver.
+Therefore, it is necessary to either set `DOCKER_STORAGEDRIVER` or to change the host storage driver.

 To change the storage driver on Docker for Mac to `overlay`, go to Docker >